Getting a B&B Mortgage

 Jon Nixon

-Discover how to finance a bed and breakfast and all of the mortgage options available to you.
+Discover how to finance a bed and breakfast and all the mortgage options available.

 What type of mortgage do you need for a B&B?

-You will usually need a commercial mortgage to finance a bed and breakfast business, although there can be exceptions.
+commercial mortgage is usually needed to finance a bed and breakfast business, although there can be exceptions.

 It all comes down to the percentage of the property that’s classed as residential and the percentage classed as commercial.
 If more than 40% of the property is used purely for residential purposes, then you may be able to use a standard residential mortgage, often benefiting from lower mortgage rates in the process.
 Any less than this will require a commercial deal.